 If your coding style on a particular homework assignment is sufficiently poor, then you will receive a score of 0 for the programming portion of that assignment.
 In order to restore your grade, you must:

 If your new code is acceptable, the TA will change your style grade for the assignment to a "pass".
 Your original Autograded score will then be restored.
 It is very important that you do not attempt to resubmit any fixed code to Autolab.
-All submissions after the deadline are considered late and consume late days or points.
+All submissions after the deadline are considered late, and will be graded with a penalty.

 All issues regarding a given assignment or exam must be resolved within two weeks of the grades being released and announced (on Piazza).
 After the two week deadline, we will throw away unclaimed written feedback, and set the grades in stone.
 This means that if you need to contest a grade, fix a failed style grade, or have any other problems regarding an assignment, you must come to the course staff within two weeks!